Due to impending inclement weather, for Sun., Jan. 25, and Mon, Jan. 26, 2026, Berkshire

 the work force.

-The A.S. in Early Childhood Education is a "career degree" meeting the needs of teachers
+The A.S. in Early Childhood Education is a degree meeting the needs of teachers in

-in the field seeking an associate degree as a terminal degree.
-This option, with more
+the field seeking an associate degree.
+This option, with more required courses directly

-The Introductory Early Childhood Education certificate is the first pathway leading
+The Foundational Certificate is the first pathway leading to greater qualifications

-to greater qualifications for work with young children.
-With the experience provided
+for work with young children.
+With the experience provided in the practicum, those

-in the practicum (ECE-123), those completing this certificate will be ready to apply for teacher qualification
+completing this certificate will be ready to apply for Lead Teacher qualification

-through the MADOEEC.
+through EEC.
 The required ECE courses will be offered in the evening in rotation.

-After completion of the Introductory Early Childhood Education certificate or equivalent,
+After completion of the Foundational Certificate or equivalent, students may begin

-students may begin work on this pathway.
-This certificate, together with nine months
+work on this pathway.
+This certificate, together with nine months of additional experience

-of additional experience in the field, prepares people to pursue lead teacher qualification
+in the field, prepares people to pursue lead teacher qualification through the EEC.

 The Elementary Education Program in Liberal Arts meets the Massachusetts Transfer